 We have a cloth bag from Barnes & Noble with a picture of Mark Twain’s head on it, and whenever I see it, I think of how much it looks like Girv.

-Later on in Paris we again picked up the role of being Kajsa’s vice parents when she decided to study French, after having worked extremely hard on math and science at her lycée in Lund.
+Later on in Paris we again picked up on the role of being Kajsa’s vice parents when she decided to study French, after having worked extremely hard on math and science at her lycée in Lund.
 She was tested and found to be VERY gifted for languages.
-Okay, change of course and she landed in Paris with us, where I went over basics in French with her quite thoroughly before she took the placement test.
-It worked fine and she got into an advanced group, which was what we had been working towards.
+Okay, change of course, and she landed in Paris with us, where I went over basics in French with her quite thoroughly before she took the placement test.
+It worked fine and she got into an advanced group, which had been our goal.
 She had already had some French in lycée, but not very much, one or two years maybe, two or at most three hours a week.
-What foreign students did, and still do in Paris, is take courses that are called Cours de langue et civilisation françaises de la Sorbonne.
+What foreign students did, and still do in Paris, is take courses that are called Cours de langue et civilisation françaises at the Sorbonne

 She passed the final exams fine, but somehow decided that life in Paris was what she liked and so she came back the next year.
-She then shared a room at La Cité Universitaire, at la Maison de Suède, with another young girl from Lund, nicknamed Lillan, a somewhat strange girl whom we got to know very well.
-The first year she had rented a room with a lady called Mlle Prat, and there was no end of jokes about the lady who was fairly young and fairly good-looking.
-Kajsa once opened the door to the bathroom only to find Mlle Prat and her boyfriend together immerged in the water.
+She then shared a room at La Cité Universitaire, la Maison de Suède, with another young girl from Lund, nicknamed Lillan, a somewhat atypical girl whom we got to know very well.
+The first year Kajsa had rented a room with a lady called Mlle Prat, and there was no end of jokes about the lady who was fairly young and fairly good-looking.
+Kajsa one day opened the door to the bathroom only to find Mlle Prat and her boyfriend together immerged in the water.
 They had forgotten to lock the door.

 Continued: Chapter 24 – Back to Paris

 - Petrushka was first performed by Diaghilev’s Ballets Russes in Paris in June 1911 at the Théâtre du Châtelet and this performance was supposed to be a replica of the original one in Paris by the Ballets Russes.
 The company split after Diaghilev’s death in 1929.
 One of the two competing managers founded the Ballet Russe de Monte Carlo, which became the best known branch of the Ballets Russes.
-Several American ballet companies can be considered as direct descendants of Diaghilev’s Ballets Russes.
+It should be added too though that several American ballet companies can be considered as direct descendants of Diaghilev’s Ballets Russes.
 At the beginning of World War II Le Ballet Russe made its headquarters in New York City and toured a great number of the major American cities.
 (Descendants of the Ballets Russes) ↩

 - “The beloved American ballerina Allegra Kent created and danced in nearly all principal roles in George Balanchine’s celebrated oeuvre during her thirty years as a dancer with the renowned New York City Ballet. “ ↩